Canada–Caribbean relations: The Bahamas

 After the defeat of the Jamaican measure, the government of The Bahamas presented a similar initiative in 1911.
 T.B.
-Macaulay encouraged members of the Legislative Council in the Bahamas to likewise consider pursuing political union with Canada, this political union proposal was ultimately rejected on the Canadian side.
+Macaulay encouraged members of the Legislative Council in the Bahamas to likewise consider pursuing political union with Canada, this political union proposal was ultimately rejected on the Canadian side for racial reasons.

 West Indies Federation

-During World War II trade between the Caribbean islands and Britain was mostly severed due to the sinking of many British merchant ships in the Atlantic.
+During World War II trade between the Caribbean islands and the United Kingdom was mostly severed due to the sinking of many British merchant ships in the Atlantic.
 Canadian trade however continued to increase and Canada became the largest trading partner of the islands.
 Proposals were made at the end of the war for a free trade agreement to be concluded though this idea additionally never materialised.

 During the 1950s several politicians involved in the West Indies Federation again broached an idea of political association with Canada.
-One proposal from the Caribbean heads was for the West Indies Federation to first become a fully functional unit and following five years time the bloc should look at obtaining dominion status with Britain and possibly move to seek political association with Canada at that time.
+One proposal from the Caribbean heads was for the West Indies Federation to first become a fully functional unit and following five years time the bloc should look at obtaining dominion status with the United Kingdom and possibly move to seek political association with Canada at that time.
 The Canadian government presented the new government of the West Indies Federation with two merchant ships.
 The twin ships named The Federal Palm and The Federal Maple sailed to all ports between Jamaica in the north and Trinidad and Tobago in the south and were a key aspect of building trade links between the islands.
 Several meetings continued to take place in the Caribbean region and in Ottawa to formulate the structure and exact form of the future political association with Canada, but a constant occurrence in the Federation of haggling between the heads of governments stymied the movement.
 After 4 years, the entire West Indies Federation unraveled when Jamaica left, with the head of Jamaica publicly claiming that "one from ten leaves nought", with Jamaica representing the number "1" in the number ten, thus leaving a zero (representing the remaining islands).
 Trinidad and Tobago's leader quickly followed Jamaica's exit by saying if Jamaica represented the 1, then they were the 0 itself leaving "none", ending the Federation experiment.
 The remaining islands tried a group of the "Little 8" said it wanted to go its own direction and Barbados next withdrew from any idea of a smaller group.
 The remaining islands came up with the West Indies Associated States, but ultimately, they too reverted to their sovereign paths.
-The 1960s overall marked a decade of political independence by a large number of Caribbean nations from Britain.
+The 1960s overall marked a decade of political independence by a large number of Caribbean nations from the United Kingdom.